Kin The Know

 3. As you breathe out, gently tighten your low abdominal muscles by pulling your belly in towards your spine.
 Try to keep your upper abdominal muscles relaxed throughout.

-4. Hold for three to five seconds and breathe normally
+4. Hold for 3-5 seconds and breathe normally

 Low-impact sports